felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 ### Internal floppy

 After successfully starting up the Macintosh, now I moving on to the floppy disk, so then I can try to boot some system disks.
 This floppy disk is different from the PC one, so it's not interchangeable.
+I'm tearing down the floppy disk drive and giving some cleaning and lubing into all the mechanical.

 ![Floppy disk](/assets/img/mac_classic_ii/mac_internal_floppy.jpeg "Floppy disk")